 Whether you are in charge of planning a service for your local church, or you want to put one together for family and friends, you'll want to make the event as special as possible.
-Paul Long, pastor of Antioch Baptist Church and founder of Long Ranch 4 Boys, shared, "The Christmas candlelight service really has no Biblical mandate.
-It's, however, a great reminder about the true central focus of Christmas.
-The candlelight service is to help us celebrate the birth of the savior of the world, the light of the world, thus the candle."
+You can include scripture, poems and songs to make a Christmas Eve candlelight service complete.

 Organizing a Christmas Eve Candlelight Service